 “The more visible the role of Trump is, the more it hurts our cause.
 It is important to recognize the diversity and power of the population that is currently united for change in Venezuela and to make visible the desperation and vulnerability of those who have been harmed by the regime.”

-While the seductive promise of a military operation to depose the regime may seem appealing to many who are weary of hunger and repression, the activists I spoke with almost uniformly oppose such a path because of fears of escalating to civil war.
+While the seductive promise of a military operation to depose the regime may seem appealing to many who are weary of hunger and repression, the activists I spoke with almost uniformly oppose such a path because of fears of escalating to a civil war.

 Even if the operation successfully deposed the Maduro regime, a military solution would make meaningful structural reform and rapid free and fair elections much less likely than a negotiated transition in consultation with a broad-based movement.
 Labo coordinator Ángel Zambrano said: